sa501428/hictools-c/README.md

 [V10 documentation](v10/README.md) for details, memory behavior, and legacy vector length migration.
 V10 always derives 20, 50, 200, 500, and 2,000 bp from
 their fixed finer anchors, materializes 500 kb, and uses adaptive V9-compatible rotated blocks for cis matrices.
+Direct V10 preprocessing creates a private run-scoped workspace beneath `-T` and removes it after success or an ordinary error exit.

 ## Requirements